epogrebnyak/haskell-intro/README.md

 ### Top picks

-There are different ways forwards, here are some clues:

-- `Prelude` module holds basic functions and worth studying on its own.
+1. `Prelude` module holds basic functions and worth studying on its own.
 You can can get type declarations of Prelude by typing `:browse Prelude` in intepreter or check this command output [here](browse_prelude.hs).
 Examples of `Prelude` usage are included in [A Tour of the Haskell Prelude][pre].

 [pre]: http://www.cse.chalmers.se/edu/course/TDA555/tourofprelude.html

-- Bartosz Milewski's '[Category Theory for Programmers][ctp]' is a great intro to Haskell itself, written in  very good technical language and rolled at a very readable pace.
+2. Bartosz Milewski's '[Category Theory for Programmers][ctp]' is a great intro to Haskell itself, written in  very good technical language and rolled at a very readable pace.
 It is a top trending repository on Github.
 Not also this [playlist](https://www.youtube.com/playlist?list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_) (not related to the book).

 [ctp]: https://github.com/hmemcpy/milewski-ctfp-pdf

-- Google [Haskell 101 and 102](https://github.com/google/haskell-trainings/releases) has two presentations that talk about Haskell from scratch.
+3. Google [Haskell 101 and 102](https://github.com/google/haskell-trainings/releases) has two presentations that talk about Haskell from scratch.
 Their approach about teaching Functor, Applicative and Monad via  `fmap`, `ap`, `bind` is simple and effective.

 ### Quick introductions